gaopeigi3/AttractingContribu-Travel/README.md

 # My Project (Anime-collection)
 Have you been to many interesting places?
 Is it worth visiting again?
 If possible, I hope you can share about it.
-Goal - I want contributors to help me list some interesting places.
 If in japan   For example: biwako,(滋賀県)

 If in other country For example ：Pearl of the Orient（CHINA）

 Goal - I want contributors to help me list some interesting places.

 # List of place.
 1.
 2.